apache/camel/examples/camel-example-reportincident-ws-security-osgi/README.txt

 		</soap:Envelope>

- You can use another user : james, claus and retry.
+ You can use another user: james, claus and retry.

  6) Check email
  Check through a POP request that a message has been published in the mailbox of someone (email address : incident@mycompany.com)

 For the latest & greatest documentation on how to use this example please see http://camel.apache.org/tutorial-example-reportincident-wssecurity.html